cefjoeii/developer-notebook/README.md

 ## 💎 Overview

-Learning resources are scattered all over the internet.
-This was created as a personal notebook to compile such materials in a much organized fashion so the chances of getting lost are reduced.
+Resources are scattered all over the internet.
+This was created as a personal notebook to compile learning materials in a much organized fashion to avoid getting lost.

 ## 📄 Content